libeo-tech/take-home-test-inato/THOUGHT-LOG.md

     - we define a base case, that applies to each drub by default
     - UNLESS that drug is a specific drug, in which case we will:
       - use a specific function to know how to update the benefit of a drug :)

+In practice this seems to work :
+  => "Fixed all Herbal Tea tests in two seconds, CONFIG is turning out to be a good idea"